 It sounds like your roof contains both flat and sloped sections, which are handled differently in these quotes.
 There are a lot of moving parts here, so apples-to-apples comparisons are difficult.
 Also, there are dozens, if not hundreds, of underlayment systems on the market now and many use proprietary materials.
 Most synthetic and modified-bitumen (rubberized asphalt) products do not have national standards, adding to the difficulty in comparing products.

 Two of your proposals fasten the tiles with foam adhesive.
-ICP AH-160 is a two-part foam that, according to test data, provides better wind resistance than nails or screws.
-It also eliminates nail holes and provides a cushion that helps prevent tile breakage from walking on the roof.
-One-part foams are sometimes combined with nails or screws for a hybrid approach with similar performance.
+In general, two-part foam adhesives, like the one proposed, provide better hold-down strength than nails or screws.
+It also eliminates nail holes in the underlayment and provides a cushion that helps prevent tile breakage from walking on the roof.
+One-part foams are sometimes combined with nails or screws for a hybrid approach with similar performance at less cost.